The Reasons Why You Must Spay Or Neuter

 When is a rabbit too old to be spayed or neutered?

+veterinarians will have their own opinions on this, but in general, after a rabbit is 6 years old, anesthetics and surgery become more risky.
 It is always a good idea, in a rabbit over 2 years of age, to have a very thorough health check done, including full blood work.
 This may be more expensive than the surgery, but it will help detect any condition that could make the surgery more risky.
 This is especially important if anesthetics other than isofluorene are used.

 Can you tell if female rabbit has already been spayed?